brainjamworks/brainjam-openedx-xblocks/shared-styles/OPENEDX_CONTENT_COMPONENT_CONVERSION_GUIDE.md

 7. Verify all inline styles match component library exactly

 #### Step 5: Verify Both Deliverables
+- [ ] **CRITICAL: Every image code in transcript has become a figure reference in ElevenLabs script**
+- [ ] **CRITICAL: Any flowchart/diagram in slide has been converted to component library pattern**
 - [ ] ElevenLabs script has all acronyms spelled out (A-S-A, C-B-C-T)
 - [ ] ElevenLabs script has numbers written out ("thirty-five millimetres")
-- [ ] ElevenLabs script has figure references ("Figure one", "Figures two A and two B")
+- [ ] ElevenLabs script has figure references at correct locations ("as shown in Figure one")
 - [ ] ElevenLabs script has no HTML markup
 - [ ] OpenEdX component uses creative callout cards (not plain bullets)
 - [ ] All narrative text is 1.125rem (18px)